G/O Media

-G/O Media Inc. is an American media holding company that owned and operated several digital media outlets.
+G/O Media Inc. was an American media holding company that owned and operated several digital media outlets.

 It was formed in 2019 after the private equity firm Great Hill Partners purchased two digital portfolios from Univision: Gizmodo Media Group (Gizmodo, Jezebel, Deadspin, Lifehacker, Splinter, The Root, Kotaku, and Jalopnik) and the Onion portfolio (The Onion, ClickHole, The A.V.
 Club, and The Takeout).
 Since 2023, the company has sold off many of its outlets, including The Onion and Gizmodo, which were the source of "the G and O of its name".
 By October 2025, it had no remaining outlets and was in the process of sunsetting its operations.

 History

 G/O was formed in April 2019 when Great Hill Partners, a private equity firm, purchased the websites from Univision for $18.9 million.
 Prior to the sale, the former Gawker Media properties had operated as Gizmodo Media Group after being acquired by Univision following the conclusion of the Bollea v.
 Gawker lawsuit and subsequent bankruptcy in 2016.
 Former Forbes executive Jim Spanfeller became the CEO of G/O Media.
 In the first twelve months following its purchase of the websites, G/O shut down Splinter News in November 2019 and sold ClickHole in February 2020 to Cards Against Humanity.

 In mid-October 2021, G/O Media removed all images from stories published before the acquisition by Great Hill Partners in 2019 from the 11 websites it owned, including Gizmodo, Jalopnik, Deadspin, The A.V.
 Club, The Onion, and Jezebel.
 No reason was given, but it was speculated to be related to copyright infringement lawsuits the company was involved in.

 From 2023 onwards, the company began to dispose of sites that it owned, with Lifehacker being sold in March 2023 to Ziff Davis, while Jezebel was shuttered and then sold in November 2023 to Paste, along with Splinter News.
 In January 2024, Adweek reported that G/O Media was looking to sell off the remaining sites under its ownership, following failed efforts to find buyers for the whole organization.
 The company claimed the reporting was "largely incorrect" but didn't specify how.
 On March 11, 2024, G/O Media sold Deadspin to the European startup Lineup Publishing, which immediately laid off all of Deadspins employees.
 Later that month, G/O Media sold The A.V.
 Club to Paste and The Takeout to Static Media, and it was reported that the company was actively looking for buyers of The Onion which was sold in April 2024 to a company called Global Tetrahedron.